BLOOD-FIST/BOMB-FARTA/README.md

 # MAIN

-Main commands when BOMB FARTA is active, these are the main choice of command commands you are able to use.
+Main commands when BOMB FARTA is active, these are the main choice of commands you are able to use.

 [List of 16 commands available]